BranchMetrics/branch-deep-linking-public-api/README.md

 #### Returns

 	{
+		referral_code: "The referral code.
+Without prefix, it's a 6 character long unique alpha-numeric string; with prefix, it's the prefix concatenated with a 4 character long unique alpha-numeric string",
 		app_id: "The app key",
-		event : "'$redeem_code-' concatenated with the referral code string", //e.g. $redeem_code-A8HfP6
 		metadata: {
 			bucket: "The name of the bucket used for the referral code",
 			amount: "The amount of the referral code",
 		},
 		expiration: "The expiration date of the referral code",
 		calculation_type: "Whether the referral code can be applied indefinitely, or only once per user",
-		location: "Whether to reward the creator of the referral code or the one what applies it",
+		location: "Whether to reward the creator of the referral code or the one what applies it" }
-		type: "web_hook, credit, or credit_session"
-	}

 ### Validate a Branch referral code